Deploy an Azure Storage Mover agent

 Decommissioning an agent

 When you no longer need a specific storage mover agent, you can decommission it.
-During public review, decommissioning is a two-step process:
+Decommissioning is a two-step process:

-1. The agent needs to be unregistered from the storage mover resource.
+1. Unregister the agent from the storage mover resource.

-2. Stop and delete the agent VM on your virtualization host.
+2. Stop the agent VM on your virtualization host and then delete it.

 Decommissioning an agent starts with unregistering the agent.
 There are three options to start the unregistration process: